10 Things to Do in Rome in Spring

 5. Contemplate the blooming of thousands of roses...
 Some of them very curious!

-If you want to observe Rome from another angle and enjoy a breathtaking panorama in spring I recommend you to visit the Municipal Rose Garden, located on the Aventine Hill, right in front of the ruins.
+If you want to see Rome from another angle and enjoy a breathtaking view in springtime, I recommend you visit the Municipal Rose Garden, located on the Aventine Hill, right in front of the ruins.

 Did you know that since the 3rd century BC this place has been dedicated to flowers?
 The Municipal Rose Garden is home to approximately 1,100 species of roses from all over the world, even from such exotic places as China and Mongolia.
 If you are lucky enough to visit Rome in spring you will be the envy of everyone with your photographs.